 The linear terms are dictated by the double pole at the origin of the $k$-plane.
 These agree with the expressions obtained by \cite{Sotiriadis:2010si} in the so-called deep quench limit (see Section \ref{sec:non-wilson} for more details).
 The ellipsis represent higher transients.

 \paragraph{Correlators:}

 \begin{itemize}

-\item{Two-point functions of vertex operators $O_q = e^{i q \phi}$:} The dominant behaviour in the IR limit is given by exponentiaing the linear part in the above $\lan \phi \phi \ran$ propagator (after subtracting the coincident part).
+\item Two-point functions of vertex operators $O_q = e^{i q \phi}$: The dominant behaviour in the IR limit is given by exponentiating the linear part in the above $\lan \phi \phi \ran$ propagator (after subtracting the coincident part).
 We get

-This result agrees with that in \cite{Sotiriadis:2010si}.
+This agrees with the result in \cite{Sotiriadis:2010si}.
 The dominant exponential is, again, given by the double pole at the origin of the $k$-plane.
 As remarked in Figure \ref{fig-poles}, the thermal correlator is also dominated by this double pole at the origin.
 It is no surprise therefore that the above result \eq{vertex-op} exactly agrees with the thermal result \eq{thermal-2pt-exp}, with the identification $\b= 4\k_2 = 4/m_0$.